khulnasoft/integrations-core/oracle/README.md

 #### Prerequisite

 To use the Oracle integration you can either use the native client (no additional install steps required), the Oracle Instant Client, or download the Oracle JDBC driver (Linux only).
 To use the Oracle integration with JDBC, download the Oracle JDBC driver.
 If you are not using the JDBC method, the minimum [supported version][2] is Oracle 12c.
-Due to licensing restrictions, the JDBC library is not included in the Datadog Agent, but can be downloaded directly from Oracle.
+Due to licensing restrictions, the JDBC library is not included in the Khulnasoft Agent, but can be downloaded directly from Oracle.

 *NOTE*: Starting in v7.42.x, the Oracle integration only supports Python 3.